Hina Khan & Puneesh Sharma Have PERFECT Messages For Their Trollers!

 Another user wrote, "Yeh.
 Bhi bheek me liya @eyehinakhan 😂 100 night dresses kam pad gaye the?😂" - (sic) to which the actress replied, "Clothes don't make a style statement ur personality does.. otherwise all designers wud b wearing and walking the ramp in their own designs.. bye the way she's the designer herself🤣 it's her piece👍 designers WANT to source thr clothes to only a few actors😉" - (sic)

-Trollers Compared Hina & Shilpa’s Followers
+Comparison Between Hina & Shilpa’s Followers

 Not just this, a user even compared Shilpa and Hina's followers saying, "@eyehinakhan apke followers shilpa ke mukable bhaut zyda hai per apki Likes Shilpa k bukable bahut kam hai..🤔 Toh iska mtlb apne followers kharide hai ri8 for you slow 👏...😂😂😂😂😂😂" - (sic)